This is Part 1 of Anne’s interview with Dr. Taylor.

 “Instead of listening, they accused us”

 I’m so grateful for women like you who are sounding the alarm about this.
 Why do you think it took some of us so long to understand what was actually happening?
-For example, that when we said, “Hey, this is what’s going on”, and then instead of listening, they accused us.
+For example, that when we said, “Hey, this is what’s going on”, and then they accused us instead of listening.
 But we didn’t figure that out for a long time.
 When I say we, I just mean women in general, like from the beginning of time <laugh>.
 I feel like now there are many, many women who understand this and they can see it for what it is.
-But there are also so many women who still can’t and therapists and institutions and court systems and others that cannot see it.
+But there are also so many women who still can’t.
+And therapists, institutions, and court systems and others that cannot see it.
 Why do you think it took so long for some of us to recognize what was happening?

 “Lots of women and girls grow up in abusive households”